-SPANISH FOREIGN DIRECT INVESTMENT SCREENING MECHANISM
+SPANISH FOREIGN DIRECT INVESTMENT SCREENING MECHANISM - 24 NOVEMBER 2021 UPDATE

-The Spanish Government amended the screening mechanism for certain foreign direct investments ("FDI") in November 2020 and June 2021 (the "Screening Mechanism").

-The Screening Mechanism (i) extends the regulation to EU investors (including Spanish investors beneficially owned by EU residents) and (ii) modifies the criteria defining critical sectors and subjective conditions of investors.
-The following is a summary of the Screening Mechanism:
+The Spanish Government extended the application of the screening mechanism for certain foreign direct investments ("FDI") (the "Screening Mechanism") made by EU or EFTA non-Spanish investors until 31 December 2022.
+Application of the Screening Mechanism to these investors (including Spanish investors beneficially owned by EU or EFTA residents) was initially set to expire on 31 December 2021.
+Application of the Screening Mechanism to have an expiration date; it is established for an indefinite term.

-1. WHO IS A FOREIGN INVESTOR?
+1. WHO IS A FOREIGN INVESTOR FOR SPANISH FDI PURPOSES?

-Until 19 November 2020, only "Non-EU/EFTA Investors" (with a minimum investment of EUR 1 million), namely:
+On the one hand, "Non-EU/EFTA Investors" (with a minimum investment of EUR 1 million), namely: